-- ✓ Succint document presents the main characteristics of the budget for each fiscal year. - ✓ Focused on expenditure by showing allocations to the most important sectors, budget policy priorities and the general amount of expenditure. - ✓ Available in English, Afrikaans, Damara/Nama, Otjiherero and Oshiwambo.
+- Very brief document intended to show the main characteristics of the budget for each fiscal year. - ✓ Focused on expenditure by showing allocations to the most important sectors, budget policy priorities and the general amount of expenditure. - Available in English, Afrikaans, Damara/Nama, Otjiherero and Oshiwambo.

-- More information on revenue; for example, including the main sources of revenue. - More information on debt; for instance, what the debt will be used for.
+- More detailed information on revenue; for example, including the main sources of revenue. - More detailed information on debt; for instance, what the debt will be used for.